Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percent of company landbank certified by FSC.
-The company also reports evidence of implementing reduced impact logging practices on its website.
+Additional points have not been awarded as the percentage of area certified by FSC cannot be calculated due to approximate figures reported by the company on its total landbank.
+The company also reports evidence of implementing reduced impact logging practices.

 This indicator is disabled as the company reports that it only produces wood/wood fibre from natural forests.